-Hello Readers!
-In this week’s “Blab with Sandy”, we have Indian cricketer Shreevats Goswami with us.
+Hello, Risers!
+In this week’s “Blab with Sandy”, I have the Sunrisers Hyderabad wicket-keeper/batsman, Shreevats Goswami with me.
 Shreevats Goswami was part of the Sunrisers Hyderabad team in this year’s IPL and played a crucial part as a wicket-keeper batsman.
 Let’s dive into the exciting blab I had with him:

 Sandy: Hello Shreevats!
 Kudos to you and the Orange Army for delivering a wonderful performance in this year’s IPL.